Choosing the Right Contractor in NYC

 |•||Attempt to extend the amount of time needed to complete the job (bogus contractors will fail to show up, increase labor expenditures or provide excuse after excuse why the job is taking so long)|

 |•||Contractors who solicit business by going door-to-door (NEVER accept a job by someone you have never met, especially someone who suddenly knocks on your door)|

 |•||Contractors without a physical office (just because they have a website doesn’t mean they are legitimate.
-Fly by night remodeling contractors will set up a professional-looking website, con some people into paying them before they even start a job, take the site down and flee the area)|
+Fly-by-night remodeling contractors will set up a professional-looking website, con some people into paying them before they even start a job, take the site down and flee the area)|

 Other ways to find a reputable home remodeling company is by asking friends, family or contacting your local public building and works department.
-Online referral websites such as Angie’s List may help you find a remodeling company that will provide exceptional service and the high-grade materials.
+Online referral websites such as Angie’s List may help you find a remodeling company that will provide exceptional service and high-grade materials.
 Also, the Better Business Bureau can not only provide information about a remodeling company but also give you valuable insight into questionable contractors who have scammed people or provided shoddy workmanship.

 Additionally, here are some more things you can do prior to hiring a home remodeling company:

 |•||Ask the contractor how many projects they are currently working on.
 If a contractor has many in process, this may reduce the amount of time spent on yours|